Shopify/Klint/docusaurus/docs/3-functions/styling/strokeCap.md

 - "round" adds a semicircle to the endpoint
 - "square" extends the line by half the line width
 - Most visible with thick stroke widths
-- No effect on closed shapes like circles and rectangles
+- No effect on closed shapes like circles and rectangles, see `strokeJoin`